dajobe/netbat/README.md

 NetBat
 ======

-Bat packages across TCP and check them out.
+Bat packages across TCP and check them for corruption.